 Aged whites can be great sipping drinks, and they are also good for use in cocktails and are often consumed in the Porto region mixed with tonic water on ice.
 There is also a wide variety of them available from very dry to very sweet, although the sweet ones are ususally more complex.

 Once opened, they turn bad more quickly than red ports because it oxidizes faster.
+However, aged wines will be fine for a few months if stored in the fridge.

 How to Store Port